yireo/yireo-slides/slides/yireo/strengthening-graphql.md

 - Missing endpoints (?)
     - Wishlist mutations
     - Generic approach for payment & shipment providers
+    - VAT validation

+---
+# Current state
+- Coverage is nearing completion
-- All that is there is stable
+~ All that is there is stable
+    - I guess
-- Fuzzy roadmap
+~ Fuzzy roadmap
     - https://github.com/magento/graphql-ce/wiki/Roadmap

 ---